SebastianUA/terraform/google_cloud_platform/examples/google_kms/README.md

-# Work with AWS GOOGLE_KMS via terraform
+# Work with GOOGLE_KMS via terraform

 A terraform module for making GOOGLE_KMS.